 Bypassing Censorship and Geo-Restrictions

-VPNs allow users to circumvent government censorship or access region-locked content by routing traffic through servers in different countries.
-This capability is essential for journalists, activists, and anyone needing unrestricted internet access.
+VPNs let you get around government censorship and access content that's blocked in your country by routing your traffic through servers in other places.
+This is really important for journalists, activists, and anyone who needs to access the internet without limits.

 Protection Against ISP Tracking